 - Start the relationship early

 - Build honesty and trust

 - Its easier to start small and build a relationship

 - Create a narrative

-- Make sure your lender understands your goals and aspirations.
+- Make sure your lender understands your goals and aspirations

 - Communication

 - Share the details of your plan

 - Provide essential information

 - Follow up

 - Be punctual

 - Arrange and keep meetings; be organized and try to full fill reporting requirements accurately and timely.

 - Make use of his / her expertise

-- Talk to your lender if you're experiencing financial distress
+- Talk to your lender if you're experiencing financial distress or unforeseen circumstances

-Loan Renewal Checklist
+Loan Renewal / Application Checklist

-- Your most recent tax return, income statement, and balance sheet. - Last year's yield history or crop insurance record for each crop you produce. - A debt list of all your liabilities with all terms and payments. - A list of crops/products carried over into the next fiscal year. - A list of capital purchases. - A projection and budget for the upcoming crop year. - A succession plan. - Discuss any proposed changes to the business or management structure - Discuss any issues that affected or may affect the financial performance of the business
+- Tax returns, income statement, and balance sheet. - Last year's production / yield history or crop insurance record for each crop / animal enterprise on your farm. - A list of outstanding loans: all your liabilities with all terms and payments. - A list of crops/products carried over into the next fiscal year. - A list of capital purchases. - A projection and budget for the upcoming crop year. - A succession plan. - Discuss any proposed changes to the business or management structure - Discuss any issues that affected or may affect the financial performance of the business - Discuss planned capital purchases or other key decisions